-Quynh Nguyen, PhD and MSPH, is an Assistant Professor of Epidemiology and Biostatistics at the University of Maryland School of Public Health.
-Dr. Nguyen is a social epidemiologist focusing on contextual as they relate to health.
-She received a K01 career development grant through the Big Data to Knowledge Initiative (BD2K) and an R01 from the National Library of Medicine to pursue this research program (K01ES025433; R01LM012849).
+Quynh Nguyen, PhD, MSPH, is an assistant professor of epidemiology and biostatistics at the University of Maryland School of Public Health.
+Dr. Nguyen is a social epidemiologist focusing on contextual and economic factors as they relate to health.
+She leverages technology and big data sources to investigate and address health disparities.

 SPH | Room 2234B

 Neighborhoods; Social Epidemiology; Big Data; Social Media; Google Street View, Health Disparities, Neighborhoods